 Review the resource and IP requirements for installing the Solace Messaging for PCF tile.

-* Note: You can modify the number of Instances and Persistent disk size when configuring the Solace Messaging for PCF tile.
-Solace recommends not changing the other parameters.
+1 Note: You can modify the number of instances and persistent disk size when configuring the Solace Messaging for PCF tile for the VMR jobs.
 For more information, see the Configure Solace Messaging for PCF tile below.

 The Solace Messaging for PCF Service Broker requires the following:

 - The MySQL for PCF tile.
 When configuring the tile, set the maximum storage in the Service Plan section to 100 MB.
-For information on how to install and configure the tile, see the MySQL for PCF documentation.
+For information on how to install and configure the tile, see MySQL for Pivotal Cloud Foundry.

-To install Solace Messaging for PCF, perform the following steps:
+To install Solace Messaging for PCF, do the following: